AvitalTamir/contextdb/FUZZING.md

 Saved persistent indexes in 234µs
 ```

-**This is normal!** Each fuzzing iteration creates a fresh ContextDB instance.
+**This is normal!** Each fuzzing iteration creates a fresh Memora instance.
 The persistent index messages are just startup overhead - the fuzzing is actually testing:

 ✅ **Database Operations**: Insert/query nodes, edges, vectors
 ✅ **Graph Traversal**: BFS/DFS with random depths